lwjohnst86/analyzing-cohorts-course/chapter3.md

 xp: 100
 ```

 Now that you've created several models, you need to do some tidying and back-transforming.
 Tidying mixed effects models requires the broom.mixed package.
 Back-transforming by exponentiating is required as the model uses a binary outcome.
 Exponentiating converts the estimates to odds.
-Then select the variables that are important and relevant.
+Next, select the variables that are more important and relevant.

 A model has been created for you already called `main_model`.